 Do you ever feel or think this way?
 If so then I hate to tell you, but it’s your fault you’re getting in these situations.

 Let’s look a little closer: “once they friend-zone you” – “cause they don’t want to date their friends”.
 Do you notice what I notice here?
 This guy is putting all of the decision making power in her hands: ‘she did this’, ‘it’s her choice’.
 He takes zero responsibility for the unfortunate situation he finds himself in and instead blames it all on her and plays the victim card.
 I’m not beating up on this gentleman, because I find this type of thinking regarding the friend zone to be more common than not.
 Women make the choice on whether your friends or more and all you can do is try to be as attractive as possible so she picks the latter.
 It may be pervasive thinking but it’s bullshit.

 Let’s say though that she really was never attracted to me in the first place.
 For starters, I’ll never go through some long, drawn out, painful process to figure that out.
-If I’m attracted to a woman, I’m making my feelings known within the first one or two times of us hanging out.
+If I’m attracted to a woman, I’m making my feelings known quickly.
 Sometimes, believe it or not, women just aren’t attracted to me – that’s just the way it works.
 I’m okay with that because I know there’s plenty more who are – it’s just science.
 Sometimes women aren’t ready for a more intimate relationship so they keep any and all guys at a platonic distance – it’s just the way it is.